 Spring 2022

-- Justin M. Feldman, social epidemiologist and Health & Human Rights Fellow at the Harvard FXB Center for Health & Human Rights, on the under-counting of deaths in U.S. police custody.
+- Justin M. Feldman, Health & Human Rights Fellow at the Harvard FXB Center for Health & Human Rights, on the under-counting of deaths in U.S. police custody.
 More on Justin’s work:

-- Amanda Hallock, Digital Transformation Specialist at the City of Scranton and HKS Alum (2020), on digital transformation in smaller U.S. cities.
+- Amanda Hallock, Digital Transformation Specialist at the City of Scranton and MPP 2020, on digital transformation in smaller U.S. cities.

-- Stephen Leonelli, LGBTQI+ policy expert and HKS Alum (2016), on data-driven program design for LGBTQI+ inclusive policy.
+- Stephen Leonelli, LGBTQI+ policy expert and MPP 2016, on data-driven program design for LGBTQI+ inclusive policy.

-- Jeremy Ney, author of the American Inequality newsletter and MIT Sloan/HKS Alum (2021), on data visualizations of U.S. inequality.
+- Jeremy Ney, author of the American Inequality newsletter and MPA 2021, on data visualizations of U.S. inequality.

 Fall 2021

 - Whitney Battle-Baptiste (Professor of Anthropology and Director of the W.E.B.
 Du Bois Center at UMass Amherst) and Britt Rusert (Associate Professor in the W.E.B.
 Du Bois Department of Afro-American Studies at UMass Amherst) on their co-edited book W.E.B.
-Du Bois’s Data Portraits: Visualizing Black America (2018, Princeton Architectural Press).
+Du Bois’s Data Portraits: Visualizing Black America.

-- Tugba Bozcaga, Fellow with the Middle East Initiative at HKS, on innovative research methods for the political economy of development.
+- Tuğba Bozçağa, Postdoctoral Fellow at the Belfer Center’s Middle East Initiative, on innovative research methods for the political economy of development.

-- Annette Zimmermann, Technology & Human Rights Fellow with the Carr Center at HKS and political philosopher at the University of York, on “The Power of Choosing Not to Build: Justice, Non-Deployment, and the Purpose of AI Optimization.”
+- Annette Zimmermann, Technology & Human Rights Fellow at the Carr Center, on “The Power of Choosing Not to Build: Justice, Non-Deployment, and the Purpose of AI Optimization.”

 Spring 2021